From 1st January 2021 the rules has changed for EU citizens visiting, working or studying in the UK.!

 When you move, don’t forget to change your address with your bank/credit card service, DVLA for your driving licence and car documents, telephone service providers, Doctors -GPs, tax offices (if self employed) etc.

 Find out from the landlord/letting agency which utility company currently provides the gas, electric, water at the property.
-Contact the utility companies to set up an account (you can also do this before you move in).
+Contact them to set up an account (you can also do this before you move in).
 Take an immediate reading of the gas, electric and water (if there is one) meters.
 Water meters are usually outside the front of the property.

 Monthly bills in London